 You can also perform some quality checks on your own—

-- Ask how quickly the shop can detail your car.
-A shop that takes only an hour or so to do the work likely isn’t providing the same service as shops that take half a day.
+- Ask how long the service will spend detailing your car.
+A company that takes only an hour or so probably isn’t providing the same service as those that take half a day.

 - Make sure the operator of a mobile detailing service is following Environmental Protection Agency rules, which require operators to use a runoff reclamation system.
-These systems employ a mat under the car to capture all water runoff during washing.
+These systems place a mat under the car to capture all water runoff during washing.
 After washing, the runoff is sucked up from the mat back into the detailer’s water tank.

 Because most services will quote prices for basic detailing jobs over the phone, it’s easy to compare prices.
 For the companies listed on our Ratings Tables, we’ve done some shopping for you.
 Our undercover shoppers asked each business for its prices for a basic detailing of two sedans, a minivan, and an SUV; the table below illustrates the range of prices we found.
 The price comparison scores on our Ratings Tables indicate how each company’s prices compared to the average prices quoted for the same jobs.
 For instance, if one company has a price comparison score of $120, while a second company has a score of $100, it means the first company’s quotes were 20 percent higher than the second company’s.

 Of course, the easiest way to save on detailing is to do the work yourself.
 Detailing equipment and products are relatively inexpensive and widely available at automotive supply shops, hardware stores, and discount retailers.
 When buying supplies, be wary of products that make grandiose claims about their effectiveness—for example, “Never wax your car again!”
 No wax will last more than six months or so, even under optimal conditions.